 2. Stay in shape.

 Bowling involves a lot of physical activity.
-If you are not doing something to stay in shape during the downtime, you have a greater chance of injuring yourself when you start in again once the centers reopen.
+If you are not doing something get back in shape once you are allowed to exercise, you have a greater chance of injuring yourself when you start in again on the lanes.
 Don't have access to gym equipment?
 Various websites can give you creative suggestions as to how to work out without it.

 Specific to bowling, there is something you can buy to help you stay fit during the downtime.
 An Eileen's Bowling Buddy Power Trainer, primarily intended to develop and maintain your arm swing and balance, will be more important now in maintaining your core strength.
 See videos of the products in use and then buy the one best for you.